<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 1. My accountant is always late.

-Depending on the level of accounting service you use, you may not get to meet with your accountant very often.
+Depending on the type of accounting service you use, you may not get to meet with your accountant very often.
 Plus, most accounting solutions charge you by the minute for their time.

 So, how are you supposed to feel when they're consistently late?
 Probably pushed off, unimportant, and neglected.
 Accounting isn't anyone's favorite thing to talk about, so when you're showing more effort in this realm than your accountant, that's a major red flag.